refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useResource` hook

-`useResource` hook now accepts a single string parameter as the resource name or the identifier (Also checked for `route` when `legacyRouterProvider` is in use).
-Instead of having an object with single property as a parameter, this leads users for a simpler usage.
+Instead of an object with a single property as a parameter, users can now provide a single string parameter as the resource name or identifier when using the `useResource` hook.
+If the `legacyRouterProvider` is in use, the hook will also check for the route.

 ```diff
 -   useResource({